 A quantity (i.e. capacitor charge, inductor flux) must be numerically integrated to get rid of its derivative with respect to time and replace it with a weighted sum of past values of the quantity and its derivative.
-As we already know, the value of the quantity that is about to be computed (at t{k+1}) also takes part in this weighted sum if the numerical integration formula is an implicit one.
-For this purpose the simulator stores past values of the quantity and its derivative with respect to time.
+As we already know, the value of the quantity that is about to be computed (at t{k+1}) also takes part in this weighted sum if implicit numerical integration formulae are used.
+For this purpose the simulator stores past values of the quantity and its derivative of the quantity and its derivative.
 The length of this storage depends on the type and maximal order of the integration algorithm used by the simulator.

 If a multistep algorithm is used the simulator recomputes the integration formula coefficients before the Newton-Raphson algorithm starts solving the circuit for one timepoint.
-Because the last timestep (h_k) is part of the integration formula ansatz the coefficients don't need to be recomputed if the simulator decides to abandon a solution at a particular timepoint, reduce the timestep, and repeat the Newton-Raphson algorithm for this shorter timestep (this happens when the obtained solution is not accurate enough; we will discuss it later when we introduce local truncation error).
+Because the last timestep (h_k) is part of the integration formula ansatz the coefficients don't need to be recomputed if the simulator decides to abandon a solution at a particular timepoint, reduce the timestep, and repeat the Newton-Raphson algorithm for this shorter timestep (this happens when the obtained solution is not accurate enough; we will discuss this issue later when we introduce local truncation error).